-Avoidance and minimization of sediment removal effects
+Avoidance and minimization of sediment removal (dredging) effects

-No avoidance of impacts is possible, since the sediment removal project is absolutely necessary to continue golf course operations.
+Avoidance of all impacts is impossible, since the sediment removal project is absolutely necessary to continue golf course operations.
 The primary environmental impacts of dredging are temporary mobilization/demobilization, temporary water turbidity, loss of invertebrates in sediment, and operations noise (pumps).

 - 1) No temporary impacts due to dredge equipment mobilization and demobilization.
-The dredging barge is relatively small and can be mobilized using a pickup and tilting trailer.
-The dredge will be lifted into the lake using a crane truck. - 2) Temporary turbidity in irrigation pond.
+The dredging barge is relatively small and can be lifted into the lake using a smalle crane truck. - 2) Temporary turbidity in irrigation pond.
 The inherent nature of the dredging cutting head involves rotating blades that slice into submerged sediment to loosen it, then draw it into a suction pump.
 Such activity does not stir-up sediment like a blender, but the motor vibrations will result in some turbidity near the cutting head.
 Given the fine particle size of silt, suspended solids will likely stay afloat during daily operations, but settle out at night.
 To avoid any turbid water entering Fanno Creek and Woods Creek, Junor Lake will utilize existing lift gates to isolate the pond from Fanno and Woods Creeks.
 The gates will be further sealed with sand bags to retain water in the lake.
 In addition, a temporary bypass for Woods Creek will be installed along the south edge of the pond, so clean water from the creek does not enter the irrigation pond during the dredging operation.
 The bypass will utilize a coffer dam at a pedestrian/golf cart bridge immediately upgradient of the pond.
 The coffer dam will be constructed with plastic sheeting and sand bags to prevent any turbid water from back-flowing (up) into Woods Creek.
-No gravel or soil material will be placed for the coffer dam or other temporary sediment barriers.
-The sum of temporary impacts amounts to 50.5 cubic yards (1080 sf.) all hand-placed plastic sheeting and sand bags. - 3).
+Only sealed sand bags will utilized for the coffer dam or other temporary sediment barriers.
+The sum of temporary impacts amounts to 50.5 cubic yards (1080 sf.) - all hand-placed plastic sheeting and sand bags.

+- 3).
 Loss of invertebrates within accumulated sediment.
 The removal of sediment, either by excavation or dredging, will also removal invertebrates that inhabit such sediment.
-While not quantified, the loss of invertebrates, such as worms, snails, mollusks and insects, will not have an adverse impact on nearby aquatic habitats in Woods or Fanno Creeks, or nearby Wetland B. Such invertebrates are a food source for some birds, fish and other invertebrates, such loss is short-term and similar invertebrates will inhabit the pond bottom after the sediment removal.
+While not quantified, the loss of invertebrates, such as worms, snails, mollusks and insects, will not have an adverse impact on nearby aquatic habitats in Woods or Fanno Creeks.
+Such invertebrates are a food source for some birds, fish and other invertebrates, such loss is short-term and similar invertebrates will inhabit the pond bottom after the sediment removal.
 There are similar food sources in Woods and Fanno Creek, both upstream and downstream, so no measurable effect to aquatic invertebrates is anticipated. - 4) Temporary noise impact from pumps and/or electrical generators.
 The dredge pump system requires a dedicated electrical source of sufficient voltages to operate the dredge and associated suction pumps.
 The noise levels are generally low, somewhat similar to an idling truck or tractor.
 Some wildlife, such as birds and small mammals, will acclimate (or habituate) to a temporary noise (that lacks significant percussion or irregular jarring sounds).
 Other wildlife, particular nocturnal mammals and birds, may be temporarily displaced during operational hours; however, such operation (approximately 8 hours per day) will not occur during evening, dusk or dawn conditions when those animals may be active.
 The surrounding golf course lands, to the north and south, provide sufficient refugia for birds and wildlife.
 There are also open space lands to the east and southwest where such animals can retreat during operation hours.
 Consequently, the noise impacts are anticipated to be minor and temporary.

-Avoidance and minimization of sediment placement effects
+Avoidance and minimization of temporary sediment bag placement effects